justme99/juju/openam/README.md

 This release of OpenAM is meant for evaluation purposes only and will violate the license terms if used in a production environment.
 There is no limitation in features of the product.

-The 'unit-get public-address' call in Juju install hook needs to return a Fully Qualified Domain Name (FQDN), just an IP address will abort the installation.
+The 'unit-get public-address' call in Juju install hook needs to return a Fully Qualified Domain Name (FQDN), just an IP address will abort the installation if no FQDN alias is used.

+The 'amadmin' password will only be set on initial installation.
+It is not supported to change it from within Juju with the current version of this charm.

 Other limitations of this charm
 - Autoscaling is not supported in this charm release